Menstrual cup: Cost

-The costs for menstrual cups vary widely, from US$0.7 to $47 per cup (based on a 2019 review of 199 brands of menstrual cups available in 99 countries).
+The costs for menstrual cups vary widely, from US$0.70 to $47 per cup, with a median cost of $23.35 (based on a 2019 review of 199 brands of menstrual cups available in 99 countries).
+Regulatory environment can have a strong effect on the price, because compliance may be time-consuming and costly.
+For manufacturing costs, see manufacturing section, above.